RicardoJBarrios/kuoki/packages/environment-angular/src/lib/decorators/README.md

 # Angular Environment Decorators

-> Decorators to assign an environment value to an object property.
+> Decorators to assign an environment value to a property of an object.

+These decorators sets the property value, or getter/setter value, with the value at path from the Environment only if the original value is undefined.
+If the property value is defined at any moment the decorator's behavior will be ignored.

+To use these decorators it is not necessary to inject the [`EnvironmentQuery`](https://ricardojbarrios.github.io/kuoki/environment/modules/EnvironmentQuery.html) service into the component.
+They use their own injector to get the properties.

 ## Use cases